-For airlines, the advantages of IATA Pay are:
+To airlines, IATA Pay advantages are:

 - Highly secure

-- Enhanced consumer experience
+- Enhanced consumer shopping-experience with seamless payment.

-IATA Pay is a form of payment where the funds are debited instantly from the customer's account and credited in almost real time to IATA's account.
+IATA Pay is a form of payment whereby the funds are debited instantly from the customer's account and credited to IATA's account.

 Find out more about the high level transaction flow for Airline web ticket purchase (pdf).